mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 ![Uma and me playing in the spring sunshine](/images/uma-daniel-sun.jpg)

 I want to give may daughter a better planet.
-I her and her generation to live in the same kind of world I had.
+Her and her generation deserve to live in the same kind of world I had growing up.

 ## Enter Octopus Energy